corey-howard/gymnazium/README.md

 #### Content Requirements

-* The user will be immediately faced with a simplistic site, with all the slang terms on the first page they reach.
+* The user will be immediately faced with a simplistic site, with clear navigational buttons to go to where the want.
-* There will be easy to follow navigation with limited pages to choose depending on if the user is logged in or not.
+* There will be easy to follow navigation with categories and search bar to find products.
-* The Background will be fitting for the sites purpose and not distracting.
+* The Background will be fitting for the sites purpose.
 * The colour scheme and font choices used throughout the site will be complimentary of each other and display clearly for users on all devices.
 The aim is not to be flambouyant in this case, the purpose is to provide clear and concise content for the user and maintain consistent at all times.
-* With simplicity in mind and taking into consideration all the points above, the site still needs to fill like it belongs to it's purpose and makes sense.
-For example, it is a dictionary for a language originating from London, so a bright, rural theme/feel probably wouldn't fit.
-* The site will include it's main funtionality of being a dictionary search tool and, for users to be able to create accounts and add slang terms themselves from the initial site creation.
-Future content could include forums, chat functionalities, advertising or even sale of merchandise.
+* The site will consist of everything set out in the user stories minus the ability for users to make comments on events posts and Fisheries section.
+* Due to time constraints the fisheries section was not able to be completed, but will be added when deadlines are not a factor.
+* The comments section for the events page was trickier to implement than first thought, however this will be implemented when more time is available going forward.

 ---